 Characters or People in Dreams

 I’ve been entering characters in my symbol book for a long time.
 Let me introduce you to a few.
 There’s Peter, one of my strongest helpers.
 He showed up riding on a horse in my ‘Cracking The Ice’ dream.
 Riding the horse he managed to crack the ice on a small lake, something I was unable to do on my own.
 I had to think for a while before I understood exactly why he appeared in my dream.
 Peter went to the same elementary school as I. One thing I eventually remembered about him was his inventiveness.
-Having realised that I use the appearance of Peter in a dream as a clue to consider whether I need to think of a more ingenious approach to an issue I am confronting.
+This led me to realise that I use the appearance of Peter in a dream as a clue to consider whether I need to think of a more ingenious approach to an issue I am confronting.

 There’s Frits, whose role I only recently got to understand.
 I could never see any pattern in the dreams he appeared in.
 Frits is a high school acquaintance, somebody who was often around, even though we weren’t really friends.
 I never fully understood it at the time.
 But it recently hit me that he was especially around when I was rebelling against the boredom of high school.
 He was having fun whenever I broke the rules, or did something else exciting.
 With that insight, looking back at the dreams, there is a pattern.
 Whenever my behaviour in a dream is more active than usual, he is around.
-He is the part that is having fun, because I’m not aware that I’m having fun myself.
+He is the part of me that is having fun, because I’m not aware that I’m having fun myself.

 One of the most helpful ways to find the qualities of a dream character is to give them a name.
 For instance you might basically feel that a man you have seen or know slightly seems a practical outwardly capable person.
 So you could give him the name of Mr. Practical.
 Mr Practical therefore is your ability in dealing with everyday life, or outward activities.
 There could also be Mr Sexy, Miss How Do I Look, and so on.
 Naming characters gets easier if you stand in their role imaginatively as described above.
-It may help to read Working with associations - Talking As or even Being the Person or Thing.

-But remember that a word in a sentence changes meaning, even subtly as it is placed in a different context.
+But remember that a word in a sentence changes meaning, even subtly, as it is placed in a different context.
 The word light, for instance, can be used by saying, “I switched on the light.”
 Or we can say, “I felt very light-hearted.”
 Or even, “There was no light.”

 Each of these brings about a different sense of surroundings or events.
 Similarly, the context of a character in your dream may change what you have defined of his or her qualities.
 So you must look to the context to get the final understanding as to what you dream character indicates in that particular dream.
+See Context/Theme

-In one dream Su is shown paddling a dingy to a local town, where I am going to meet her.
+In one dream Su is shown paddling an inflatable dingy to a local town, where I am going to meet her.
 But there were difficulties about this.
 At the time of the dream I was dealing with a lot of people in very direct relationships, and Su in this dream shows that I still haven’t ‘met’ or integrated the ability to love without grasping or wanting to posses.
 The difficulty in the dream suggests that I find it difficult to express this more open love.

 In a later dream, experienced just after I had led a weekend activity, I dreamt Su was visiting or with us.
 But she didn’t look like Su at all, being dark, indecisive and a weaker personality.
-I was talking with her, or just with her, when I realised that Mike (a close friend) was upstairs with Brenda.
+I was talking with her, or just with her, when I realised that Mike (a close friend) was upstairs with my wife.
 He had arrived back from America.
 I wanted him to meet Su.
 I wanted to hug him, but I also wanted Su to see me do this.
 So although I hug him with love, there was also something of the purposely done thing about it.

 Here Su is actually with me, in my house, so this is an entirely different context than with the previous dream.
 This shows a fuller integration with unconditional love.
 But the part at the end where I hope Su will see me ‘loving’ Mike points out that I am still moved by desires for acclaim and public attention.

 So to summarise, consider each character and discover what qualities, faults, weaknesses or strength they depict for you.
 Give them a name, as this helps you remember their quality.
 But look to the context of the dream to find the detailed and changing expression of what the character depicts.
+See Autonomous Complex

 Couple: Depending on the context of the couple in the dream, they can represent the dreamers parents and the family situation and environment at the age of the couple portrayed; if the dreamer has been married, can depict the dreamer’s marriage situation at the age of the couple; hopes for a relationship; possible outcomes of a relationship; friendship; partnership; some sort of relationship.